Black Friday strategies for retailers: How to win the battle in 2021!By Jon Taylor on September 7, 2020

 Connected Commerce: an exceptional customer experience from order through to delivery

-Host Tom talked us through the Peak vision of ‘Connected Commerce,’ powered by AI.
-Building on Scott’s take that businesses need to better connect their systems and gain a joined up, holistic view of data from across the entire operation, Tom outlined the potential of a central system of intelligence, an AI system, to help provide an exceptional customer experience on the busiest weekend of the year.
+Host Tom talked us through the Peak vision of ‘Connected Commerce,’ powered by Decision Intelligence.
+Building on Scott’s take that businesses need to better connect their systems and gain a joined up, holistic view of data from across the entire operation, Tom outlined the potential of a central system of intelligence, an AI system like CODI, to help provide an exceptional customer experience on the busiest weekend of the year.

 For Footasylum, a key Black Friday focus was often on the supply chain and logistics side of the business – getting orders out of the door as quickly and efficiently as possible to fulfill customers’ needs.
 This is, of course, easier said than done.
 Siloed data sources and business systems scattered across the retail value chain cause miscommunication between departments, which ultimately cause delays which disrupt the customer journey.
 On the most important weekend of the year, you simply can’t afford this to happen.